 |Small Gaia Subset||~100 million||n/a*||5.8|

 *Not applicable.
 TheSky’s Small Gaia Subset database was created to have a relatively equal distribution of stars across the entire celestial sphere.
 This ensures that astrometric solutions can be found in photos acquired using a broad range of optical systems, and taken anywhere in the sky.
-While there are some 18 magnitude stars in certain regions, this is not a limiting magnitude for this subset.
+While there are some 18 magnitude stars in certain regions, it is not complete to a specific star magnitude.

-- The small Gaia subset can be downloaded here (log in required).
+- The small Gaia DR3 subset can be downloaded here (log in required).

-Q. How do I configure TheSky to use the Gaia data?
+Q. How do I configure TheSky to use the Gaia DR3 data?

 - Determine the folder where TheSky was originally installed on your computer.

-- macOS: TheSky is always installed to the computer’s Applications folder.
+- macOS: From Finder, click Go > Applications to open the Applications folder.

 - Linux: TheSky AMD64 is installed to a folder named TheSky on the Desktop.

 - Windows: By default, TheSky is installed to the computer’s C:\Program Files (x86)\Software Bisque\TheSkyX Professional Edition folder.
-Otherwise, use Windows File Explorer to search for the file named “TheSkyX.exe” and note the name of the folder where this file resides.
+If TheSky was installed to a different folder, use Windows File Explorer to search for the file named “TheSkyX.exe” and note the name of the folder where this file resides.

 - Before installing the later version of TheSky, backup TheSky’s settings first as described in this article.

 - Click My account > My downloads, and download the latest TheSky Full Installer for your operating system.
-The latest full installer (about 6 GB in size) includes the Gaia star catalog.
+The latest full installer includes the small Gaia DR3 subset (6 GB).